Age-Related Tax Milestones

 Age 0-23: Beware the Kiddie Tax

 The Kiddie Tax can bite until the year when the person turns 24.
-After the year the young person turns 18, however, the Kiddie Tax can only bite if he or she is a student with at least five months of full-time school attendance, according to Tax Preparation Miami firm VieraCPA.
+After the year the young person turns 18, however, the Kiddie Tax can only bite if he or she is a student with at least five months of full-time school attendance, according to Tax Preparation Miami firm Accountants in Miami.

-For 2011 and 2012, the Kiddie Tax can only bite investment income in excess of the threshold amount of $1,900 (the threshold is adjusted for inflation every few years).
+For 2020 and 2021, Age-Related Tax Milestones like the Kiddie Tax can only bite investment income in excess of the threshold amount of $1,900 (the threshold is adjusted for inflation every few years).
 Investment income below the threshold is taxed at the young person’s lower rate.
 Consult our Income tax preparation in Miami firm prior to filing.

 Age 18 or 21: Custodial Account Reverts to Child’s Control